 *Train capacity derived from the existing Kawasaki Heavy Industries & CRRC Qingdao Sifang train on the Thomson-East Coast Line (TEL).

-Malaysia modified idea 2019 announced in cost-cutting measures (to be further confirmed by 31 July 2020)
+Malaysia modified idea 2019 announced in cost-cutting measures and confirmed on 30 July 2020

 With the projected capacity of the RTS Link projected to be at 10,000 passengers an hour, and the capacity of a CRRC Zhuzhou Locomotive (CRRC ZELC) Light Rail Vehicle (LRV) being at 1,308 passengers per train*, it is estimated that the RTS Link will have 8 trains per hour or 7.5 minutes frequencies.